shimojo-lab/flowsieve/README.md

 [![Build Status](http://drone.ais.cmc.osaka-u.ac.jp/api/badges/core-grid/yamada-ofcontroller/status.svg)](http://drone.ais.cmc.osaka-u.ac.jp/core-grid/yamada-ofcontroller)

-OpenFlow controller for the "Network access control based on role-base security policy" project.
+OpenFlow controller for the "Network access control based on role-base security policy" project

 ## Vagrant & Mininet

 In this setup, we simulate the whole network using Mininet.
-Since Mininet requires Linux  as the operating system, we use vagrant to start and provision a VM.
+Since Mininet requires Linux  as the operating system, we use vagrant to start and provision a Linux VM.
 We use Ansible to provision the VM.
 This is the recommended way for development.

 ### Configuration